+Service Delivery Met noa (cneck each that applies):

+× Participant- -directed as specified in Appendix E

+⊠ Provider ma

-Specify whether the service may be provided by (check each that applies):
+Specify whether the s service may be provided by (check each that applies):

+Legally Res ponsible Person

+⊠ Relative

+Legal Guar dian

+Provider Specification

 Provider Category Provider Type Title

 Agency Home Care Agency

 Individual Individuals chosen by the enrollee

+-3: Provider Specifications for Service

-Service Type: Other Service Service Name: Expanded Community Living Supports
+Service Type: O Service Name: I Expanded Community Living Supports

+Provider Category:

+Agency

+Provider Type:

 Home Care Agency

+Provider Qualification

+License (specify)) :

+N/A

+Certificate (spec eify):

+N/A

+Other Standard (specify):
-1. Providers must be at least 18 years of age, have the ability to communicate effectively both orally and in writing and follow instructions, be trained in first aid, be trained in universal precautions and bloodborn pathogens, and be in good standing with the law as validated by a criminal history review.

-2. A registered nurse licensed to practice nursing in the State shall furnish supervision of Expanded Community Living Support providers.
+- 1. Providers must be at least 18 years of age, have the ability to communicate effectively both orally and in writing and follow instructions, be trained in first aid, be trained in universal precautions and bloodborn pathogens, and be in good standing with the law as validated by a criminal history review. - 2.
+A registered nurse licensed to practice nursing in the State shall furnish supervision of Expanded Community Living Support providers.
 At the State's discretion, other qualified individuals may supervise Expanded Community Living Supports providers.
-The direct care worker's supervisor shall be available to the worker at all times the worker is furnishing Expanded Community Living Support services.

-3. The ICO and/or provider agency must train each worker to properly perform each task required for each enrollee the worker serves before delivering the service to that enrollee.
+The direct care worker's supervisor shall be available to the worker at all times the worker is furnishing Expanded Community Living Support services. - 3.
+The ICO and/or provider agency must train each worker to properly perform each task required for each enrollee the worker serves before delivering the service to that enrollee.
 The supervisor must assure that each worker can competently and confidently perform every task assigned for each enrollee served.
-MDHHS strongly recommends each worker delivering Expanded Community Living Support services complete a certified nursing assistance training course.

-4. Expanded Community Living Support providers may perform higher-level, non-invasive tasks such as maintenance of catheters and feeding tubes, minor dressing changes, and wound care if the direct care worker has been individually trained and supervised by an RN for each enrollee who requires such care.
-The supervising RN must assure each workers confidence and competence in the performance of each task required.

-5. Individuals providing Expanded Community Living Support services must have previous relevant experience or training and skills in housekeeping, household management, good health practices, observation, reporting, and recording information.
+MDHHS strongly recommends each worker delivering Expanded Community Living Support services complete a certified nursing assistance training course. - 4.
+Expanded Community Living Support providers may perform higher-level, non-invasive tasks such as maintenance of catheters and feeding tubes, minor dressing changes, and wound care if the direct care worker has been individually trained and supervised by an RN for each enrollee who requires such care.
+The supervising RN must assure each workers confidence and competence in the performance of each task required. - 5.
+Individuals providing Expanded Community Living Support services must have previous relevant experience or training and skills in housekeeping, household management, good health practices, observation, reporting, and recording information.
 Additionally, skills, knowledge, and/or experience with food preparation, safe food handling procedures, and reporting and identifying abuse and neglect are highly desirable.

-Verification of Provider Qualifications Entity Responsible for Verification:
+r 1 ٦ 1 ' L ι J

+Prior to initial delivery of services and annually thereafter.

-Service Type: Other Service Service Name: Expanded Community Living Supports
+Service Name: Expanded Community Living Supports